UBC-MDS/sentimentanalyzerR/README.md

 ## Usage

+After installing, run `library(sentimentanalyzerR)` to load the functions.

 This package provides the following 4 functions:

 - `generate_wordcloud` - Create a wordcloud of the most common positive and negative words.
 - `get_aggregated_sentiment_score` - Calculates the overall sentiment
     score of the input texts.
 - `likert_scale` - Converts the sentiment score to a likert scale ranging from 1-5.
 - `sentiment_score_plot` - Creates a binned histogram showing count of reviews against the sentiment score.

 In general, the functions will take a data frame and a column name as